Skip to main content Skip to footer

 • Iterating—the best development teams will approach their projects by creating an initial version or solution, and then working to continuously improve it in response to stakeholder and customer feedback

-• Diverse thinking—a strong development team will bring together unique insights, training and perspectives, with everyone feeling like they have a voice in the development process
+• Diverse thinking—a strong development team will bring together unique insights, training and perspectives, with everyone feeling like they have a voice in the software development process

 • Customer-centricity—a high-performing development team will have a clear understanding of what customers want, as well as mechanisms for capturing and incorporating customer feedback in the development cycle